ThinkDataEd/curriculum/docs/unit2/lab2c.md

 * To review, so far in this lab we've:

-    – Simulated a "playlist" of songs.
+    – Created a "playlist" of songs.

-    – Repeatedly simulated drawing a song from the playlist, noting its genre and placing it back in the playlist.
+    – Repeatedly selected a song from the playlist, noted its genre and placed it back in the playlist.

     – Computed the proportion of the draws that were ```"rap"```.